Get started with the default DLP policy

 Send you an incident report email when users share this sensitive information with people outside your organization.

 Add other users to the email incident report.

 Block access to the content containing the sensitive information, but allow the user to override and share or send if they need to.

-For more information on incident reports or restricting access, see Data loss prevention reference.
+For more information on incident reports or restricting access, see Data Loss Prevention policy reference.

-If you want to change these options later, you can edit the default DLP policy at any time - see the next section.
+If you want to change these options later, you can edit the default DLP policy at any time.
+See the next section for instructions.

 Edit the default DLP policy

-This policy is named Default DLP policy and appears under Data loss prevention on the Policy page of the Microsoft Purview compliance portal.
+This policy is named Default DLP policy and appears under Data loss prevention on the Policies page of the Microsoft Purview compliance portal.